yuqiii-wang/KnowledgeNotes/math/ai/machine_learning/err_metrics.md

 # Error Metrics

+* Cost vs Loss

 A loss function is for a single training example (scaling individual error output).

 A cost function, on the other hand, is about the direct gaps/residuals between outputs and ground truth.

 ## Regression Loss